alorozco22/peanutsjs-stable/README.md

 ## Deployment

 You can deploy to any service you prefere.
 I use Heroku, the free service is enough for many apps.
-To deploy to heroku, please follow [this article](https://devcenter.heroku.com/articles/deploying-nodejs).
+To deploy to heroku, please follow [this article](./04-doc/deployment.md).

-You have to provision a database addon.
-By default, *PeanutsJS* uses [ClearDB MySQL](https://elements.heroku.com/addons/cleardb), however, you can configure any other, like PostgreSQL, etc.

-To [deploy de Hello World](./04-doc/deployment.md) web app on Heroku, read the article.
+Follow the next article to find [general information](https://devcenter.heroku.com/articles/deploying-nodejs) on how to deploy Node.js to Heroku.

 ## Built With